Course Title: Digital Design 2

 You will continue to use software programs to inform their digital communication and making strategies, and will further examine how digital design can be enabled through the use of various software programs including Photoshop, Illustrator and Rhino.

-The software program Marvellous Designer will be explored for consideration for a final creative output.
+The software program Marvellous Designer/CLO 3D will be explored for consideration for a final creative output.

-Classes will be conducted in an environment that may include computer labs, and may include at various times a lecture.
+Classes will be conducted through a blended learning environment with online lecturers, activities and tutorials along with computer lab workshops and will include at various times a guest lecture.

 You will undertake a work integrated learning experience that includes the use of digital technology in professional practice.

 Overview of Learning Resources

 RMIT will provide you with resources and tools for learning in this course through our online systems.